FriendsOfPHP/Sami/README.md

-The generated documentation can be found under the configured `build/` directory (note that the client side search engine does not work on Chrome due to JavaScript execution restriction -- it works fine in Firefox).
+The generated documentation can be found under the configured `build/` directory (note that the client side search engine does not work on Chrome due to JavaScript execution restriction, unless Chrome is started with the "--allow-file-access-from-files" option -- it works fine in Firefox).

 By default, Sami is configured to run in "incremental" mode.
 It means that when running the `update` command, Sami only re-generates the files that needs